Skip to Content

 She had a grand ol’ time just jumping and running around, super excited that Minnie was boppin’ along right next to her.
 Plus she looked super cute in the Cinderella tutu I made her!

-Listen to the Cadaver Dans Barbershop Quartet
+Cadaver Dans Barbershop Quartet & Rusty Cutlass

 Step into Frontierland for an unforgettable experience of the Cadaver Dans Barbershop Quartet!